Becoming a global icon

 Brief timeline (or read our more detailed history here)

-In 1936, American fashion designer Ruth Harkness captures and takes the baby panda Su-Lin to the United States, making the cub an instant "celebrity" and evoking universal sympathy for the plight of the species and creating the 'panda cult'.
+In 1936, American fashion designer Ruth Harkness captures and takes the baby panda Su-Lin to the United States, making the cub an instant 'celebrity' and evoking universal sympathy for the plight of the species and creating the 'panda cult'.

+In 1979, WWF signs a unique agreement with China to cooperate on conservation, including helping to save the giant panda.
 WWF was the first international conservation organization to work in China at the Chinese government's invitation.

 The first sketches were done by the British environmentalist and artist, Gerald Watterson.

-Based on these, Sir Peter Scott, one of those founders, drew the first logo, and said at the time...
-"We wanted an animal that is beautiful, is endangered, and one loved by many people in the world for its appealing qualities.
+Based on these, Sir Peter Scott, one of our founders, drew the first logo.
+He said at the time that "we wanted an animal that is beautiful, endangered, and loved by many people in the world for its appealing qualities.
 We also wanted an animal that had an impact in black and white to save money on printing costs."

 The panda has since become a symbol not just for WWF but also for the conservation movement as a whole.